Closed geodesics in dilation surfaces: Introduction

-\item An elegant lemma due to Masur and Smillie \cite{MasurSmillie}[Corollary 5.5] ensures that a translation surface of large diameter contains a long flat cylinder and thus contains a closed geodesic, which concludes the proof.
+\item In the second case, an elegant lemma due to Masur and Smillie (Corollary 5.5 in \cite{MS91}) ensures that a translation surface of large diameter contains a long flat cylinder and thus contains a closed geodesic, which concludes the proof.

 \end{enumerate}